Netgate/frr/doc/user/bgp.rst

 .. index:: [no] neighbor PEER maximum-prefix NUMBER
 .. clicmd:: [no] neighbor PEER maximum-prefix NUMBER

-.. index:: [no] neighbor PEER local-as AS-NUMBER no-prepend
-.. clicmd:: [no] neighbor PEER local-as AS-NUMBER no-prepend

-.. index:: [no] neighbor PEER local-as AS-NUMBER no-prepend replace-as
-.. clicmd:: [no] neighbor PEER local-as AS-NUMBER no-prepend replace-as
+   Sets a maximum number of prefixes we can receive from a given peer.
+If this number is exceeded, the BGP session will be destroyed.

+   In practice, it is generally preferable to use a prefix-list to limit what prefixes are received from the peer instead of using this knob.
+Tearing down the BGP session when a limit is exceeded is far more destructive than merely rejecting undesired prefixes.
+The prefix-list method is also much more granular and offers much smarter matching criterion than number of received prefixes, making it more suited to implementing policy.

-.. index:: [no] neighbor PEER local-as AS-NUMBER
+.. index:: [no] neighbor PEER local-as AS-NUMBER [no-prepend] [replace-as]
-.. clicmd:: [no] neighbor PEER local-as AS-NUMBER
+.. clicmd:: [no] neighbor PEER local-as AS-NUMBER [no-prepend] [replace-as]

    Specify an alternate AS for this BGP process when interacting with the specified peer.
 With no modifiers, the specified local-as is prepended to